PaulArnaud/sgit/README.md

-explain what is the architecture of your application and your conception choices. explicitly have two subsections talking about the pros and the cons of your architecture add at least one figure to describe your application Explain your test strategy and show one or two idiomatic examples
+explain what is the architecture of your application and your conception choices. explicitly have two subsections talking about the pros and the cons of your architecture add at least one figure to describe your application

+## Test strategy
+I have tried to test each function

-Post Mortem
+## Post Mortem

-A project post-mortem is a process, usually performed at the conclusion of a project, to determine and analyze elements of the project that were successful or unsuccessful.
-What went right
+* What went right
+Nothing ?
-What went wrong
+* What went wrong
+Test classes was late.... middle of the project
-Lessons learned
+* Lessons learned
-// In this subsection at least try to answer this question: What will you do to not reproduce the same mistakes?
+  * How to build a complex project with many libraries
+  * How to set up test
+sbt test
+funsuite
+  * How to make complex analyses about test sonarQube